Hare Head Wall Hanging Piece Stoneware Sculpture

 Gin’s ceramic practice has been established since graduating with a 1st class Degree from Bucks New University in 2011.
 The natural properties of clay make it such rewarding material; allowing her to hand-build each piece, drawing the clay into hollow, slab-built, fluid forms.
 The work is enhanced by her wealth of experience with mixed media and design, developed over the years.
 Drawing and illustrating has always formed the basis for each three-dimensional piece.

 Every animal is unique; individually sculpted in stoneware or porcelain, incorporating textile impressed elements and finished with oxides, glaze and gold or platinum lustres.
 All of the work is kiln fired three times at varying temperatures in order to enhance the depth of colour in the finish.
+Any overall colour, oxides and lustres are bespoke and colours can vary from piece to piece from the image/s shown here.

 Each piece is informed by the rich historical value of traditional ceramics, combined with the multi-layered textile surface finish and precious metals.